-Against this backdrop, nowadays, research on directly consuming raw point clouds via end-to-end networks is becoming increasingly popular.
+Against this backdrop, nowadays researches on directly consuming raw point clouds via end to end networks become increasingly popular.
 The well-known PointNet~\cite{qi2017pointnet} and subsequent PointNet++~\cite{qi2017pointnet++} are the pioneer works of direct point cloud processing based on deep learning methods.
-The introduction of a symmetric function reflected by networks adapts to the inherent characteristics of a 3D points set.
-Inspired by PointNet and Pointnet++, many following research adopted the idea for point feature extraction or encoding to achieve the permutation invariance of point clouds~\cite{duan2019structural,yin2018p2p,yang2019modeling,sarode2019pcrnet}.
+The introduce of symmetric function reflected by the networks adapts to the inherent characteristics of the 3D points set.
+Inspired by PointNet and Pointnet++, many following researches adopt the idea for points feature extraction or encoding to achieve the permutation invariance of point clouds~\cite{duan2019structural,yin2018p2p,yang2019modeling,sarode2019pcrnet}.

 The basic methodology of these point-based network is exacting point-wise high dimensional information and then aggregating a local or global representation of the point cloud for downstream tasks.
-Follow-up research based on this idea have demonstrated that the hierarchical structure with the subset abstraction procedure is effective for point cloud reasoning.
-It has been found that sampling central subsets of input points is essential for hierarchical structures~\cite{lin2017structured,thabet2019mortonnet}.
-However, the most popular sampling and grouping methods, Farthest Point Sampling (FPS) and K-Nearest Neighbor (KNN), are based on low-dimension Euclidean distance exclusively, without sufficient consideration of the semantically high-level correlations of the points and their surrounding neighbors.
+Followed-up researches based on this idea have demonstrate that the hierarchical structure with the subset abstraction procedure is effective for point cloud reasoning.
+It has been figured out that sampling central subsets of input points is essential for the hierarchical structures~\cite{lin2017structured,thabet2019mortonnet}.
+However, the most popular sampling and grouping method, Farthest Point Sampling (FPS) and K-Nearest Neighbor (KNN), is based on low-dimension Euclidean distance exclusively, without sufficient consideration to the semantically high-level correlations of the points and their surrounding neighbors.

-In the real world, there are inherent correlations between local regions of 3D objects, especially for {Computer Aided Design (CAD)} models or industrially manufactured products~\cite{wu2020grid}, such as the symmetric wing design of an airplane; the regular arrays of wheels for a car; or the distinct structure between the collar, sleeves and body part of a shirt.
-These geometric correlations of local regions play a crucial role in 3D object understanding and are significant for typical point cloud processing tasks such as shape classification and part segmentation.
+In the real world, there are inherent correlation between local regions of 3D objects, especially for those Computer Aided Design (CAD) models or industrially manufactured products~\cite{wu2020grid}, such as the symmetric wings design of an airplane, the regular arrays of wheels for a car or the distinct structure between the collar, sleeves and body part of a shirt.
+These geometric correlations of local regions play crucial role in 3D object understanding and are significant for typical point cloud processing tasks such as shape classification and part segmentation.